-In general, make sure you have water, any food you may need (whether it be a snack or multiple meals cooked on a backpacking stove), and a first aid kit on hand.
+In general, make sure you have water (A hydration pack could work for this), any food you may need (whether it be a snack or multiple meals cooked on a backpacking stove), and a first aid kit on hand.
 You should also have a map of the area, a compass, and a backup battery for your phone, even for short hikes.
 An alternative to this navigational gear is having a reliable hiking GPS.
 Of course, if you find yourself on a longer hike across the US, you may need to plan ahead to drop off hiking stashes so you can restock along the way.

 You should also invest in a good hiking backpack, one that can hold your supplies and doesn’t pain your back, but also is not so heavy that it wears you down on the trail.
 Check out our hiking gear recommendations to help your next trek be a grand adventure instead of a frustrating letdown.

 Hiking the Trails: From the National Parks to Around the World